unruhe73/check-mysql-db-structure/usage.md

 mysql -u root < example_db.sql

 After that, you will have example_db as a new local database.

-Is this correct?
-You need a `tmp_example_db` that is the correct and wanted database.
-Just one thing.
-The reference database, the one that is correct.
-Need to add a "tmp_" in front of the name of the installed database to check.
-This because the Python tool will create the database to check with the local database, so it cannot have the same name.
-This is a convention used by this script:
+This is a starting point for this script:

 1. I have a local database `example_db` I'm not sure it's correct.
-2. I have a reference database I know it's correct and it has `tmp_` in front of the name.
+2. I have a reference database I know it's correct and the filename is `correct_example_db.sql`.
-3. You need MySQLdb python package installed: `pip3 install MySQLdb` or use directly the one from you Linux distro.
+3. You need MySQLdb python package installed: `pip install MySQLdb` or use directly the one from you Linux distro.

 ## TO GET HELP
 `python check-mysql-db.py -h`